6 Fertility Exercises to Support Your Reproductive Health

 Light Weight Training Full-body strength, bone health 30–45 minutes 2–3 days/week Low–Moderate

 Section Summary: Walking, yoga, swimming, cycling, Pilates, and light weight training all support circulation and cardiovascular health at low-to-moderate intensity.
-Men may want to discuss cycling intensity and heat exposure with their healthcare provider.
+If your partner cycles regularly, he may want to discuss intensity and heat exposure with his healthcare provider.

 Supporting Your Fertility with Exercise